CH-Earth/CWARHM/3b_parameters/SOILGRIDS/README.md

 ## Noah-MP in SUMMA
 SUMMA's approach to soil parameters is based on that of the Noah-MP land model and relies on look-up tables.
 Briefly, the user defines for each model element a representative soil class as a numerical value (e.g. "sand" might be encoded as "1", "silty clay" as "11", etc).
 SUMMA then navigates the look-up table to extract typical values of hydraulic properties for the specified soil class and uses these values for further computations.

-SUMMA currently has three different look-up tables: STAS, STAS-RUC and ROSETTA.
+SUMMA currently has several different look-up tables available in the file `TBL_SOILPARM.TBL` (found in the folder `5_model_input/SUMMA/0_base_settings`).
 This workflow assumes that the ROSETTA table is used to define soil class index values (specified below).
 Soil classes are stored as SUMMA parameters in a variable called "soilTypeIndex", kept in "attributes.nc" (https://summa.readthedocs.io/en/latest/input_output/SUMMA_input/#attribute-and-parameter-files).

 Further details can be found in the Noah-MP documentation, see e.g.: https://ral.ucar.edu/solutions/products/noah-multiparameterization-land-surface-model-noah-mp-lsm